Registering with SDS

 - Submit current and comprehensive disability documentation for your disability(ies).
 Review the SDS guidelines for disability documentation before requesting documentation from your health care professional.
 You are encouraged to speak with SDS if you have questions or concerns about the type of documentation you may need to provide.
 Disability documentation can be uploaded with your Request for Accommodations Form or via the link provided in the e-mail message confirming submission of the form.

-- College students will see all approved accommodations in the AIM Student Portal under their student profile by clicking on the My Eligibility tab under “My Accommodations”.
+- Students will see all approved accommodations in the AIM Student Portal under their student profile by clicking on the My Eligibility tab under “My Accommodations”.

-- Graduate students will receive an Accommodation Determination Letter that states the approved accommodations.
-Copies are shared with the area Dean of Students (or a designee) who will assist with the implementation of accommodations.
+- Graduate/Professional students will also receive an Accommodation Determination Letter that states the approved accommodations.
+Copies are shared with the Disability Liaison for the graduate/professional division who will assist with the implementation of accommodations.

 The Importance of Advance Notice

-Reviewing documentation and scheduling intake appointments can take approximately one to two weeks at the beginning of the quarter, depending on the volume of requests.
+Reviewing documentation and scheduling intake appointments can take approximately one to two weeks, depending on the volume of requests.
 Some accommodations, such as accessible formats and providing interpreters, can take several weeks to coordinate and schedule.
-To ensure that disability supports and services can be implemented in a timely manner, advance notice is necessary.
+To ensure that disability supports and services can be implemented in a timely manner, advance notice is essential.

-Due to the large number of newly admitted student requests received throughout spring and early summer, students are encouraged to submit their requests and disability documentation by June 15 to allow for timely processing and implementation of their accommodations prior to assignments being released in the summer.
+Due to the large number of newly admitted student requests received throughout spring and early summer, students are encouraged to submit their requests and disability documentation as soon as possible to allow for timely processing and implementation of their accommodations prior to assignments being released in the summer.

 Although SDS receives and processes requests throughout the quarter, it is important to note that any requests received within the last two weeks of a quarter will be reviewed for eligibility in the following quarter, as most late accommodation requests cannot be reviewed, coordinated, and implemented prior to the close of the quarter.